tennyson-mccalla/swift-parakeet-mlx/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-green.svg)](LICENSE)
 [![MLX](https://img.shields.io/badge/MLX-Swift-purple.svg)](https://github.com/ml-explore/mlx-swift)

 A Swift implementation of the Parakeet speech recognition models using MLX Swift.
-This library provides high-performance speech-to-text transcription capabilities for **macOS and iOS applications**.

-> **🎯 Perfect for**: iOS apps, macOS apps, real-time transcription, audio processing pipelines, and accessibility features.

 The code was translated from [senstella/parakeet-mlx](https://github.com/senstella/parakeet-mlx) - all credits go to the original creator.
 We are merely translating it to Swift so that we can use it to build iOS/macOS apps!

 **Note**: We have focused on the TDT (Token-Duration-Transducer) variant of the Parakeet model.
 We have only tested `mlx-community/parakeet-tdt-0.6b-v2`.
 If you want to use other variants, PRs are welcome!
 We also need to properly implement caching here as well.

+Clone the repo and run the TranscriptionApp to test it out:
 ![Screenshot](examples/screenshot.png)

 ## Requirements